DrozmotiX/ioBroker.coronavirus-statistics/README.md

 	### __WORK IN PROGRESS__
 	* (DutchmanNL)
 -->
-### 0.9.0 (2023-11-16)
+### __WORK IN PROGRESS__
 * (DutchmanNL) Remove specific data regarding germany as APIs are not available anymore
-* (DutchmanNL) Data source dedicated for https://coronavirus-19-api.herokuapp.com, we are unable to support more API due to changes and complexity
+* (DutchmanNL) Data source dedicated for https://coronavirus-19-api.herokuapp.com, we are unable to support more APIs due to changes, complexity and available development capacity.
+But please feel free to provide PR's!

 ### 0.8.8-0 (2021-11-19)
 * (jlssmt) added hospital index for germany and federal states of germany